 DS: Off-field dramas threaten to derail South Sydney's campaign, with tension surrounding coach Michael Maguire's methods and intensity.
 The return of Sam Burgess caused the departure of several players and it remains to be seen whether his presence will be enough to lift the Rabbitohs.

 It's probably hard to limit to one.
 There are so many who have to atone for last season, though Shaun Johnson, Ben Matulino and Konrad Hurrell need to have big seasons.
 Johnson finally has some lieutenants around him, Matulino needs to deliver on his undoubted potential and Hurrell needs to recapture the form of 2013.

 DS: Hurrell has a battle on his hands to reclaim his centre spot after a disappointing 2015 season and starts the season in NSW Cup.
 Has improved his fitness and attitude but needs to show consistency in his performances particularly on defence.

 List the top eight in finishing order

-MB: Broncos, Storm, Cowboys, Sharks, Warriors, Sea Eagles, Roosters, Rabbitohs.
+Broncos, Storm, Cowboys, Sharks, Warriors, Sea Eagles, Roosters, Rabbitohs.

 DS: Broncos, Cowboys, Sea Eagles, Sharks, Storm, Warriors, Raiders, Roosters.